AvinashhMishraa/django_rest_framework_example_2/README.md

 <br>

-Now that you have seen custom filtering, let's go for an advanced filtering technique where you can have **different custom methods in the custom flter class** `PersonFilter`.
+Now that you have seen custom filtering, let's go for an advanced filtering technique where you can have **different custom methods in the custom flter class** `PersonFilter`

 Let's see how.